 During the planning and design process for Keeyask, Manitoba Hydro and the Keeyask Cree Nations jointly identified and addressed concerns to avoid, reduce and mitigate project environmental effects.

-The project involves the lowest reservoir-level option among the feasible options, resulting in the least amount of flooding and operating with a small, one-metre range of reservoir levels.
+The project was built using the lowest reservoir-level option, resulting in the least amount of flooding and operating with a small, one-metre range of reservoir levels.

 Protecting the environment